lauren-adams/RoadTripper/README.md

 Website that allows users to plot multistop roadtrips and choose between curated stops in proximity to the route.
+Currently the website is not online.
 There was a five person team developing this project, and I led the frontend design and development.

  1. **Road-trip-api: Backend Setup**